JJSS-Johannes/Ufo-Absorbtion/Version 2.0/README.md

 # Requirements:
-- Python 3
+- (Python 3)(You can just Run Space Absorbtion.exe)
-- Pip
+- (Pip)

 # Run:
-- Move the Folder to your Favourite location
+- (Move the Un-Zipped Folder to your Favourite location)
-- Double Click Start.bat
+- (Double Click Start.bat)
-- Or Double Click the "... .exe" file if you downloaded the "..._exe.zip"
+- Execute Space Absorbtion.exe

 # Control
 1. Key: A,D
     - Move Left, Right
 2. Key: Space
-    - Start Beam

-# How To Play
-- Kill all the ducks with the Beam
+    - Acticate Beam(You can't move while the Beam is active)
-- If you kill a Friend you'll get damage
-- No Damage = Dead
-- No Ducks = Win
+# EXE:
+- If you Upload the .exe to virustotal.com it will detect Viruses
+- These Are False Positive, we don't know how to fix this yet
+- If you don't trust the .exe you can just download the zip file and the source code